Coffeekraken/coffeekraken/packages/websites/coffeekraken-io/src/doc/09-docmap/01-overview.md

 ## What is the purpose of a docmap

-A docmap can be useful for many things like indexing where to find the documentation for a particular function, class, etc...
+A docmap can be useful for many things like **indexing where to find the documentation** for a particular function, class, etc...

-It can be used to generate a documentation website as we are doing for the whole Coffeekraken ecosystem.
+It can be used to generate a documentation website **as we are doing for the whole Coffeekraken ecosystem**.

 The only thing that limit what you can do with that is your imagination.
-As the docmap is just a "directory" of your documentation, you can build everything you want on top of that.
+As the docmap is just a "**directory**" of your documentation, you can build everything you want on top of that.

 > Make sure to take a look at the others documentation about docmap to learn how to build your own, how to write your docblocks for the best results as well as how to access your docmap through his simple API...